-Module Resources: For each chapter, you will have a study guide, vocabulary words, map study guide, online lecture word lists, and links to watch online lectures.
+Module Resources: For each chapter, you will have a study guide, vocabulary worksheet, a map worksheet (if applicable).
+There are online lecture word lists, and links to watch online lectures included in each Module.

-Practice Quizzes: There will be a practice vocabulary quiz, practice map if needed, and a practice quiz for each chapter.
-Practice quizzes can be taken multiple times.
+Practice Quizzes: There will be a practice vocabulary quiz, practice map if applicable, and a practice quiz for each chapter.
+Practice quizzes can be submitted multiple times.
 They will not count toward your Southeastern grade.
 Refer to your high school teacher for directions on completing the practice assignments.

-Graded Quizzes: These count toward your Southeastern grade.
-There will be eight 25-point quizzes based on Chapters in the Spielvogel text..
-All quizzes will be administered via MoodleDE in a supervised setting.
-Grades will be posted on MoodleDE.
+Graded Chapter Quizzes: These count toward your Southeastern grade.
+There will be nine graded quizzes based on Chapters in the Spielvogel text.
+Quizzes that cover 1 chapter will be worth 15 points, and quizzes that cover 2 chapters will be worth 25 points.
+(215 points for Chapter Quizzes) All quizzes will be administered via CanvasDE in a supervised setting.
+Grades will be posted on CanvasDE.
 Grades will be posted as soon as the Instructor of Record receives notice of the completed quizzes/exams.
-Your high school teacher will determine the date that each quiz or exam is to be administered to the students.
-Please refer to your high school teacher to ascertain when the assignments are due.
+Your high school teacher will determine the date that each quiz or exam will be given.